sap-tutorials/Tutorials/tutorials/hana-cloud-automation-pilot/hana-cloud-automation-pilot.md

     * Additional customization can be performed in the **generateJSON** command.

         ![generate Update JSON](cf-generateUpdateJSON.png)

+        If no further customization is needed, the JSON could instead be specified directly in the parameter parameters in the upgrade executor using the below JSON.

+        ```JSON
+        {
+          "data": {
+            "productVersion": {
+              "releaseCycle": "generally-available-quarterly",
+              "track": "$(.getParams.output.parameters.availableUpgradeVersions[0].track)",
+              "id": "$(.getParams.output.parameters.availableUpgradeVersions[0].id)"
+            }
+          }
+        }
+        ```

         An additional upgrade example is available at [Patch Update of HANA Cloud Database](https://github.com/SAP-samples/automation-pilot-examples/tree/main/patch-update-hana-cloud).